raghavp96/bluebikedata/README.md

 			- Will also have an additional method to upload data from CSV files

 - The Frontend:
+	- An Nginx Service:
-	- HTML, CSS and Tableau server
+		- Host HTML, CSS with and embedded Tableau module

 #### Other Topics